Practical Guide to Sending Caring Contacts

 Depending on the constraints of your chosen implementation platform, we encourage you to ask the recipient to respond to their first message so you know they received it and can reply.
 Then, you can, in turn, respond with an individualized response to demonstrate that you can receive and will respond personally to their messages.

-As this is a request, it should be considered in terms of Motto’s principles.
-We believe the benefit of them seeing the two-way communication in action is worth the small demand for text messaging platforms.
+As this is a request (demanding), it should be considered in terms of Motto’s principles.
+We believe the benefit of them seeing the two-way communication in action is worth the small demand for text messaging platforms, but this is optional and not required.

 If you are sending Caring Contacts by postal mail, consider enclosing a self-addressed stamped envelope or other information such as a phone number or address they can use to respond to shows you welcome a response as Motto did.

-To prevent messages from being perceived by recipients as automated or “spammy,” you may want to send the messages at varying times of day and at varying intervals between messages rather than a set day and time.
+To prevent messages from being perceived by recipients as automated or “spammy,” you should send the messages at varying times of day and at varying intervals between messages.

 The Last message:

-Do you want the last message to say it is the last message?
+Make sure that the last message to says it is the last message.

 Research has shown that participants like to be told that their messages will be ending.